axstin/rbxfpsunlocker/README.md

 ## Usage

+**By continuing you have read the disclaimers below and accept the risks of using RFU.**

 1. Download the latest release from https://github.com/axstin/rbxfpsunlocker/releases
 2. Extract `rbxfpsunlocker-x64.zip` into a folder
 3. Run `rbxfpsunlocker.exe` before or after starting Roblox